 \section{Introduction}

-We consider an online learning scenario, central in many applications, where the learner is granted the option of abstaining from making a prediction.
-For example, in the classification setting, at each round the learner can choose to make a prediction and incur a standard zero-one misclassification cost, or elect to abstain, in which case she incurs an abstention cost, typically less than one.
+We consider an online learning scenario, prevalent in many applications, where the learner is granted the option of abstaining from making a prediction, at a certain cost.
+For example, in the classification setting, at each round, the learner can choose to make a prediction and incur a standard zero-one misclassification cost, or elect to abstain, in which case she incurs an abstention cost, typically less than one.
 Abstention can thus represent an attractive option to avoid a higher cost of misclassification.
-Note, however, when the learner abstains, she does not receive the true label (correct class), which results in loss of information.
+Note, however, that when the learner abstains, she does not receive the true label (correct class), which results in a loss of information.

 This scenario of online learning with abstention is relevant to many real-life problems.
 As an example, consider the scenario where a doctor can choose to make a diagnosis based on the current information available about a patient, or abstain and request further laboratory tests, which can represent both a time delay and a financial cost.
 In this case, the abstention cost is usually substantially lower than that of a wrong diagnosis.
 The online model is appropriate since it captures the gradual experience a doctor gains by testing, examining and following new patients.

 Another instance of this problem appears in the design of spoken-dialog applications such as those in modern personal assistants.
-Each time the user asks a question, the assistant can either provide a direct response to the question and risk providing an inaccurate response, or choose to say ''I am sorry, I do not understand?'', which results in the abstention cost of a longer dialog requesting the user to reformulate his question.
+Each time the user asks a question, the assistant can either offer a direct response to the question, at the risk of providing an inaccurate response, or choose to say ``I am sorry, I do not understand?'', which results in a longer and thereby more costly dialog requesting the user to reformulate his question.
 Similar online learning problems arise in the context of self-driving cars where, at each instant, the assistant must determine whether to continue steering the car or return the control to the driver.
-Online learning with abstention also naturally models many problems arising in electronic commerce platforms such as Ad Exchange, an online system set up by a publisher where several advertisers bid in order to compete for an ad slot, the abstention cost being the opportunity loss of not bidding for a specific ad slot.
+Online learning with abstention also naturally models many problems arising in electronic commerce platforms such as an Ad Exchange, an online platform set up by a publisher where several advertisers bid in order to compete for an ad slot, the abstention cost being the opportunity loss of not bidding for a specific ad slot.